greifentor/DiSyM/README.md

 ## Developer Hints

-* The back end is generated with the Archimedes tooling which could be also downloaded on github/greifentor.
+* The backend is generated with the Archimedes tooling which could be also downloaded on github/greifentor.

 ## Rules